 Andy Duncan (Honorary Vice-President) is a highly experienced financial trainer within investment banking, with past clients including JP Morgan, Goldman Sachs, Credit Suisse, UBS, and Barclays, along with many other clients, such as the London Business School.
 He has worked in many parts of the world, including London, New York, Singapore, Frankfurt, Dubai, and Hong Kong.
 He teaches a wide range of courses, such as Behavioural Finance, Traders’ Economics and Austrian Economics, Credit Products and Risk, Private Banking, Wealth Management, and Banking Regulation, and others.
 He has in the past also lectured on the ‘Certificate of Quantitative Finance’ program.
 Because of his educational background in psychology and Neuro Linguistic Programming – graduating from the University of Sheffield with a First – he has also executed many training courses in these, and related, areas.
 He is also a software developer and a Certified Scrum Master (CSM), with a particular interest in open source software, mobile development, science, FinTech, and educational applications.
 He has written two books for O’Reilly on open source programming.
 With this knowledge and background, plus a desire to combine finance, technology, and education, he is the CTO at FinLingo.Com, which provides online financial training services.
 He is also a podcaster and interviewer, having produced the ‘Sound Money’ show for Casey Research, worked as an interviewer and podcaster for GoldMoney, and produced the FinTales podcast for FinLing.Com.
 More recently, he has lectured at the Judge Business School at Cambridge University.
 He is an Honorary Vice-President of the Ludwig von Mises Centre UK.

-Keir Martland (Director) is the Director of the Ludwig von Mises Centre UK, having previously been Director of Publications for the Libertarian Alliance.
-He reads History at Selwyn College, Cambridge, where he is a member of a number of societies including the Cambridge University Heraldic and Genealogical Society, of which he is Publicity Officer.
-A member of the Conservative Party, he has previously held elected posts in local Conservative Future branches, and he identifies with both the traditionalist and libertarian elements within that party.
+Keir Martland (Director) reads History at Selwyn College, Cambridge (where he is an “anti-historian historian”).
+He is a Tripos Prizeman and a Scholar of his College.
 He is a regular speaker at libertarian conferences such as at Professor Hans-Hermann Hoppe’s Property and Freedom Society in Bodrum, Turkey.
 Other speaking engagements have included at universities.
-He also appears in the news media from time to time, such as on Dublin City FM discussing the European Union Referendum in 2016, and on Cambridge University student radio station Cam FM.
+He also appears in the news media from time to time.
 His writings have been published by The Salisbury Review, The Backbencher, Quadrangle Magazine, among others, and he has published a book of selected essays under the title Political and Cultural Essays.
-In his spare time, he is a Warden and Sacristan at his College’s Chapel, volunteers for the Order of Malta, plays the piano in which he holds Grade 5 Practice, and holds a 4th Kyu in Shotokan Karate.
-He is to be contacted at firstname.lastname@example.org
+He is to be contacted at email@example.com

 David Davis (Scientific Adviser) was a founder member of the Libertarian Alliance back in the 1970s.
 He read Biochemistry at Worcester College, Oxford before a long career in advertising, PR, and later picture-framing.
 He has also run a retail business in London.
 In 2000 he retired with his family to the north of England and for some years served as Northern Director of the Libertarian Alliance.
 In his retirement, he informally teaches advanced mathematics, Latin, cosmology, and the sciences.
 He also restores scientific instruments.
 He is Scientific Adviser to the Ludwig von Mises Centre UK.